JeschkeLab/DeerLab/docsrc/source/api/noiselevel.rst

 .. image:: ../images/noiselevel1.svg

-.. hint:: This function returns the estimation of the noise standard deviation (called noise level in DeerAnalysis).
-This definition of noise level is used throughout DeerAnalysis.
+.. hint:: This function returns the estimation of the noise standard deviation (called noise level in DeerLab).
+This definition of noise level is used throughout DeerLab.